Toad in the garden will follow shortly. It’s like toad in the hole, but we’ve added peas, because god knows you need some vitamins in you.

 One bit of light: the new Halloween movie is genuinely very good, and I was worried it would be pap.
 Jamie Lee Curtis, playing my mother playing Laurie Strode, is a smasher.
 We went with a load of other gays and had a great time.
 What would the collective word for a collection of homos be?
 A screech?
 A purse?
 A hiss?
 Yes: a hiss of gay men.
 Great fun though, even if it did require me to be social at a time when I’d rather set my own cock on fire than be outside pulling wan smiles.

 But mind even that was ruined by someone who sat behind me and spent the entire movie sighing, huffing and scratching at her bag.
-I had to turn around and check that Gareth Williams hadn’t risen from the dead for another crack at hide and seek.
 No, it was just another mouth-breather clad in two inches of make-up and one inch of decency who had seemingly shrink-wrapped every last fucking M&M she was rustling into her giant, quaggy mouth.
 I was hoping for a proper jump-scare in the hope she’d choke in fright but alas, can’t have everything in this world.

 I’ll be fine.
 Don’t worry about me.
 I’m already dead.